script-fu/script-fu.github.io/index.md

-### For novices and artists interested in Script-Fu
+### Quickstart in Script-Fu

 First create a local directory as a sandbox for new scripts.
 Add that directory in Gimp as a Scripts folder.
 *Gimp->Edit->Preferences->Folders->Scripts (add new folder).*

 Restart Gimp, any scripts in that new folder should appear as menu items or useable procedures.